 It is unusual, risky even, to put values 'out there' on a professional website.
 Especially when for me, as for most of humanity, there is a distance between who I aspire to be and who I am.
-Anyway here is who I try to be and what I try to bring to my work.
+Anyway here is who I try to be, what I try to bring to my work.
 If we work together I hope values will inform our collaboration.
 Take this page as an invitation to challenge me when I do not live up to what's here and a request to accept me anyway.

-Some of the key principles that inform my work are:
+Some key principles that inform my work:

 If we work together lets deliberately allow values to underpin what we do.